hpfem/hermes-tutorial/doc/src/hermes2d/A-linear/03-poisson.rst

 In the same way as in the Newton's method, there is a method solve()::

     void LinearSolver::solve();

+We can see that the linear solver is more lightweight to use than the Newton's method.

 Translating the coefficient vector into a solution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~